mburakov/receiver/README.md

 This is a lightweight streaming client that works together with [streamer](https://burakov.eu/streamer.git) server.
 It receives encoded HEVC bitstream over tcp connection, decodes it using Intel Media SDK, and renders the resulting buffers using Wayland.
 Everything is done hardware-accelerated and zero-copy.
 Receiver listens for input events from a Wayland compositor, converts those to UHID messages, and sends those to streamer server over the same tcp connection.

+Receiver can also receive an audio stream captured by the streamer, if the latter is built with pipewire support.
+Audio is streamed uncompressed to improve the latency.

 ## Building on Linux

 Receiver depends on following libraries:
+* libpipewire-0.3
 * libva
 * libva-drm
 * mfx